 - Proofread your cover letter.

-- Print your cover letter, even if you are going to upload it online, to make sure that it is formatted, properly spaced, and looks the way you want.
+- Print your cover letter, even if you are going to upload it online, to make sure that it is formatted, properly spaced, and looks the way you want it to.

 Include Plenty of White Space

 You may need to try a couple of different sizes to make sure that your cover letter fits on a single page, and you have enough white space in between paragraphs.
 Review these formatting tips to be sure your letter will make the best impression.

-The safest thing to do when you are copy-and-pasting your cover letter to email is to remove all formatting and HTML and submit it as plain text.
+The safest thing to do when you are copying and pasting your cover letter into an email is to remove the formatting and reformat it as plain text.
 Send a copy to yourself before you send it to an employer to double-check that it reads correctly.